Route 1 Box 1223

 lindy08

-Welcome to our new webpage, this site still under construction.
 Ozark Mountain Ginseng is a family farm nestled in the Ozark Hills along Eleven Point River in southern Missouri.
 We have been growing American Ginseng and other Medicinal Herbs since 1983.
-If you want price list for ginseng seeds or transplanting rootlets we send our price list either email or by postal mail.
+If you want price list for ginseng seed or transplanting rootlets we send our price list by postal mail.
 If you want on mailing list please send postal address.
 Farming American Ginseng will be the future for this plant.
 Folks around here in the Ozarks have been ginseng harvesting in the wild for over 100 years and is a tradition where ginseng grows wild.
 Back in the early 1980's I noticed the wild population of ginseng dwindling compared to ten years earlier and when I go ginseng looking now where patches use to be there is almost none due to overharvesting.
 So now we just plant seed here so to keep wild populations growing .
 If you have any questions about growing this "GREEN GOLD" please email or phone us at the farm.
+Our phone is: (417)264-2448 Our email is: lindy08@socket.net

 Click here to view farm: (you can double click on pictures to enlarge)